Water Safety Musts for Kids at the Beach, Pool and Lake

 The bottom line?
 All kids should learn how to swim— the sooner, the better.
 Every day, about 10 people die from drowning in the United States, and at least two of those victims are children under the age of 14, according to the Centers for Disease Control and Prevention.
 Already this season, NYC lost a teen to a pre-Memorial Day weekend drowning at a popular Queens beach.
 For toddlers the stats get even scarier: drowning is the second leading cause of death for kids ages 1 to 4.

-It’s likely that you can find recommended kids’ swim classes near you on your local Mommy Poppins site, such as our baby-and-parent swim roundup in NYC or cheap swim classes in LA.
+It’s likely that you can find recommended kids’ swim classes near you on your local Mommy Poppins site, such as our baby-and-parent swim roundup in NYC or private swim classes in LA.
 You can also search for local swim classes via the American Red Cross or your local YMCA.
 The earlier you enroll your child, the better: studies show that completing swim classes can reduce the risk of drowning by 88 percent among children ages 1 to 4 years.

 Tips Before Leaving Home